-TARGETED WEAKNESS TR p nly for reviou oction IS S & ne ew act TARGETED WEARNESS IK 18 19 20 21 22 23 Not full alignment of the welcome process with the C&C, information is scattered in several documents and intranet pages and workers are not always familiar with the rules, All (R1-R4) Q1 procedures actions and services available.
+TARGETED WEAKNESS TR Only for previous actions Only for active & new actions 18 19 20 21 22 23 Not full alignment of the welcome process with the C&C, information is scattered in several documents and intranet pages and workers are not always familiar with the rules, procedures actions and services available.
+Q1

 Responsible(s) Participant(s) .
-Human Resources and People Development Office .
-Office of the Deputy General Manager (Research and Innovation) .
+Personnel .
+Office of the Deputy General Manager for R&I .
 Office of the Vice President for Strategic Planning and Research .
-Office of the Deputy General Manager (Finances and Resources) .
-Research and Innovation Area .
+Office of the Deputy General Manager for Finances and Resources .
+R&I .
 UOC HRS4R Implementation and Monitoring Committee .
-UOC HRS4R Advisory and Working Group Indicator(s) Implementation Indicator(s) Achievement .
-Inclusion in the Strategic Plan .
+UOC HRS4R Advisory and Working Group

+Indicator(s) Implementation on Indicator(s) Achievement .
+Approval by governing bodies .
 Working group meetings .
-Draft Approval by governing bodies Publication Visits to the dedicated webpage
+Draft Publication Visits to the dedicated webpage